-The net deferred tax asset is included in other assets in 2023 and 2022.
+The net deferred tax asset is included in other assets in 2024 and 2023.

 The Company has elected the option to deduct the net interest income on qualified loans from its New York State taxable income.
 The Company believes the amount of this deduction will exceed its New York State taxable income for the foreseeable future.
 As a result, the Company has determined the realization of its net state deferred tax assets is not expected.
-In 2023 and 2022, the Company was in a net deferred tax liability position for state purposes.
+In 2024 and 2023, the Company was in a net deferred tax liability position for state purposes.
 As such, no valuation allowance was required.
-In 2022, the Company was in a net deferred tax asset position for state purposes and recognized a valuation allowance for the amount of the net state deferred tax assets.

-The Company had no unrecognized tax benefits at December 31, 2023 and 2022.
-There were no interest and penalties recognized in the consolidated balance sheets and statements of income in 2023 and 2022.
+The Company had no unrecognized tax benefits at December 31, 2024 and 2023.
+There were no interest and penalties recognized in the consolidated balance sheets and statements of income in 2024 and 2023.